 As you can see, there is no standard approach to beginning a family memoir.
 The best opening for your story will depend on your tone and theme, how familiar the readers are with your family, the point you’re making, and other factors.

-For more on how to begin a memoir in general, see our “How to Start a Memoir.”
+For more on how to begin a memoir in general, see our “How to Write a Memoir.”

 You can also see examples of how specific types of memoirs are started in these blogs:

 IF YOU’D LIKE HELP WRITING YOUR MEMOIR …

 We’re Barry Fox and Nadine Taylor, professional ghostwriters and authors with a long list of satisfied clients and editors at major publishing houses.

 For more information, call us at 818-917-5362 or use the contact form below to send us a message.
 We’d love to talk to you about your exciting memoir!